-High-quality ingredients like sea salt and easily absorbable magnesium citrate and sweetened with stevia — making it a tasty and healthy addition to your keto diet.
+High-quality ingredients like sea salt and easily absorbable magnesium citrate are sweetened with stevia, making it a tasty and healthy addition to your keto diet.

-It also contains a blend of trace minerals called ConcenTrace, which is naturally sourced from the Great Salt Lake.
+It also contains a blend of trace minerals called ConcenTrace, naturally sourced from the Great Salt Lake.

 8. Ultima Replenisher Electrolyte Hydration Powder